ka11dna/XUEZ-Website/README.md

 # XUEZ-Website

-This repository is hosting the XUEZ Webiste Design and Developement Bounty contensts.
+This repository is hosting the XUEZ Website Design and Development Bounty contests.

 ## The Bounty System